KITONG-KIASS INTERNATIONAL SYMPOSIUM ON THE 3RRR

 The cultural scientist Daniel Bitouh and the publicist simon INOU had translated this letter from French into German and are taking this online discussion as an opportunity to get to the heart of the matter.
 This online event was embedded in the project „3RRR -Restitution – Rehabilitation and Reconciliation“.
 This online discussion was also part of the lecture series entitled “The German Debate on Achille Mbembe in Context.
 Highlights on cultures of remembrance and politics of history in the 21st century” at the Institute for Contemporary History at the University of Innsbruck.

-Daniel Bitouh, Literary and cultural scientist, head of AFRIEUROTEXT Vienna
+Daniel R. Bitouh, Literary and cultural scientist, Head of AFRIEUROTEXT Vienna

 Moderation: Eric Burton, Assistant Professor for Global History, Institute for Contemporary History at the University of Innsbruck